Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Is it okay that i have a line when I wait for the user to continue or not?
 - Can I use Github's wiki?
 - I don't understand how learning assembly makes my code perform better.
 - can I use github's wiki?
+Yes, but add the grader.
+- Ask about added grader.
+- Do we have to implement muls for word only or for word and long?
+- Do we print muls as muls or as muls.w?
+- Ask about images.
+- How to test BRA Long?
+We don't have big enough files.
+- Ask about bug in the main.